 Option 1, Path 1 is not a recommended compliance path for UBC projects as it does not allow for DES GHG credits for Optimize Energy Performance, nor does it allow for DES Renewable Energy Production credits from the BRDF.
-UBC recommends that the Energy Modeller use Option 1, Path 2 for DES connected new construction projects.
+UBC recommends that the Energy Modeller use either the EApc95 Alternative Compliance Path; averaging the best two of three metrics, or Option 1, Path 2 for DES connected new construction projects.